Sometimes, the most powerful psychoactive substances on Earth can be found growing right in your garden.

 It’s a good idea to standardize the dose of your tincture, so you know exactly what dose you’re using.

 I recommend you go for a simple 1:5 ratio (seeds to liquid).
-This means that for every 1 mL of tincture, you’re consuming about 5 grams of seeds (equivalent to around 250 seeds).
+This means that for every 1 mL of a tincture, you’re consuming about 5 grams of seeds (equivalent to around 250 seeds).
 The dose of this tincture would be between 0.5 and 2 milliliters.

 |Morning Glory Seed Weight||Approximate Number of Morning Glory Seeds||Amount of Petroleum Ether||Amount of Alcohol to Achieve 1:5 Ratio||Dose per mL|